goatcorp/DIPs/text/0000-plugin-installer-refresh.md

 The following code improvements will be made:
 - Simplify code (many redundant methods, classes, etc.)
-- Abstract out logic that has crept into the imgui windows overtime.
+- Abstract out logic from plugin installer window back into plugin manager and service classes.

 The following new features will be added:
 - Add toggles for plugins.